kennethd/coursera-getdata-009-project/README.md

        with the average of each variable for each activity and each subject.

-## Introduction to the Code
+## Introduction

-The code is provided in the form of several functions in the `run_analysis.R` module.
+The `run_analysis.R` module provides several functions.
+There is only one you need to call to download, build, and read the tidied dataset: `getTidyData()`.

 ### getTidyData()

-There is only one function you need to call to download, build, and read the tidied dataset:
+Returns the tidied dataset, downloading and extracting the original data if necessary, subsetting it, caching and reading the subset, tidying it, caching that too, and returning the result to you:

 ```
     source("run_analysis.R")